dd32/td-gh-ex/readme.txt

 #######################  Changelog ######################
+= 3.0.1 =
+* fixed : 'header already sent' error fixed (space before php opening markup in an admin class) was generating an error on log out

 = 3.0 =
 * changed : global code structure has changed.
 Classes are instanciated by a singleton factory, html is rendered with actions, values are called through filters
 * fixed : favicon rendering, $__options was not defined in head